-This chapter is devoted to a separate description of David’s war against the Ammonites and the Arameans, or Syrians, nations already mentioned in the previous chapter (cf. 2Sam 10:1-191Now it happened afterwards that the king of the sons of Ammon died, and his son became king in his place.2Then David said, “I will show kindness to Hanun the son of Nahash, because his father showed kindness to me.”
-So David sent messengers to console him concerning his father.
-And David’s servants came into the land of the sons of Ammon to Hanun to console him.
-3But the princes of the sons of Ammon said to Hanun, “Do you think that David is honoring your father, in that he has sent comforters to you?
-Have not his servants come to you to search and to overthrow and to spy out the land?”4So Hanun took David’s servants and shaved them and cut off their garments in the middle as far as their hips, and sent them away.5When they told [it] to David, he sent to meet them, for the men were greatly humiliated.
-And the king said, “Stay at Jericho until your beards grow, and [then] return.”6Now when the sons of Ammon saw that they had made themselves odious to David, the sons of Ammon sent 1,000 talents of silver to hire for themselves chariots and horsemen from Mesopotamia, from Aram-maacah and from Zobah.
-7So they hired for themselves 32,000 chariots, and the king of Maacah and his people, who came and camped before Medeba.
-And the sons of Ammon gathered together from their cities and came to battle.
-8When David heard [of it], he sent Joab and all the army, the mighty men.
-9The sons of Ammon came out and drew up in battle array at the entrance of the city, and the kings who had come were by themselves in the field.9Now when Joab saw that the battle was set against him in front and in the rear, he selected from all the choice men of Israel and they arrayed themselves against the Arameans.10But the remainder of the people he placed in the hand of Abishai his brother, and he arrayed [them] against the sons of Ammon.
-12He said, “If the Arameans are too strong for me, then you shall help me; but if the sons of Ammon are too strong for you, then I will come to help you.12Be strong, and let us show ourselves courageous for the sake of our people and for the cities of our God; and may the LORD do what is good in His sight.”
-14So Joab and the people who were with him drew near to the battle against the Arameans, and they fled before him.
-15When the sons of Ammon saw that the Arameans fled, they also fled before Abshai his brother and entered the city.
-Then Joab came to Jerusalem.
-16When the Arameans saw that they had been defeated by Israel, they sent messengers and brought out the Arameans who were beyond the River, with Shophach the commander of the army of Hadadezer leading them.
-17When it was told David, he gathered all Israel together and crossed the Jordan, and came upon them and drew up in formation against them.
-And when David drew up in battle array against the Arameans, they fought against him.
-18The Arameans fled before Israel, and David killed of the Arameans 7,000 charioteers and 40,000 foot soldiers, and put to death Shophach the commander of the army.
-19So when the servants of Hadadezer saw that they were defeated by Israel, they made peace with David and served him.
-Thus the Arameans were not willing to help the sons of Ammon anymore.
+This chapter is devoted to a separate description of David’s war against the Ammonites and the Arameans, or Syrians, nations already mentioned in the previous chapter (cf. 2Sam 10:1-191Now it happened afterwards that the king of the Ammonites died, and Hanun his son became king in his place.2Then David said, “I will show kindness to Hanun the son of Nahash, just as his father showed kindness to me.”
+So David sent some of his servants to console him concerning his father.
+But when David’s servants came to the land of the Ammonites,3the princes of the Ammonites said to Hanun their lord, “Do you think that David is honoring your father because he has sent consolers to you?
+Has David not sent his servants to you in order to search the city, to spy it out and overthrow it?”4So Hanun took David’s servants and shaved off half of their beards, and cut off their garments in the middle as far as their hips, and sent them away.5When they told [it] to David, he sent to meet them, for the men were greatly humiliated.
+And the king said, “Stay at Jericho until your beards grow, and [then] return.”6Now when the sons of Ammon saw that they had become odious to David, the sons of Ammon sent and hired the Arameans of Beth-rehob and the Arameans of Zobah, 20,000 foot soldiers, and the king of Maacah with 1,000 men, and the men of Tob with 12,000 men.7When David heard [of it], he sent Joab and all the army, the mighty men.8The sons of Ammon came out and drew up in battle array at the entrance of the city, while the Arameans of Zobah and of Rehob and the men of Tob and Maacah [were] by themselves in the field.9Now when Joab saw that the battle was set against him in front and in the rear, he selected from all the choice men of Israel, and arrayed [them] against the Arameans.10But the remainder of the people he placed in the hand of Abishai his brother, and he arrayed [them] against the sons of Ammon.11He said, “If the Arameans are too strong for me, then you shall help me, but if the sons of Ammon are too strong for you, then I will come to help you.12Be strong, and let us show ourselves courageous for the sake of our people and for the cities of our God; and may the LORD do what is good in His sight.”13So Joab and the people who were with him drew near to the battle against the Arameans, and they fled before him.14When the sons of Ammon saw that the Arameans fled, they [also] fled before Abishai and entered the city.
+Then Joab returned from [fighting] against the sons of Ammon and came to Jerusalem.15When the Arameans saw that they had been defeated by Israel, they gathered themselves together.16And Hadadezer sent and brought out the Arameans who were beyond the River, and they came to Helam; and Shobach the commander of the army of Hadadezer led them.17Now when it was told David, he gathered all Israel together and crossed the Jordan, and came to Helam.
+And the Arameans arrayed themselves to meet David and fought against him.18But the Arameans fled before Israel, and David killed 700 charioteers of the Arameans and 40,000 horsemen and struck down Shobach the commander of their army, and he died there.19When all the kings, servants of Hadadezer, saw that they were defeated by Israel, they made peace with Israel and served them.
+So the Arameans feared to help the sons of Ammon anymore.).